 Atlas VPN was launched only in January of 2020 but it’s already kickin’ up a storm among many VPN users.
 It’s advertised as a free VPN service that values your privacy, does not bombard you with ads, does not have a data cap, and uses military-grade encryption.
 In short, it’s everything that most other “free” VPN brands are not which is honestly very refreshing.
 Of course, if you want access to optimized and faster servers, Atlas VPN also offers a Premium version.

-This VPN provider is also gearing up real fast with over 570 servers spread across 17 countries in just a year of operation.
-Connections are fast, reliable, and safe with an IPv6 protocol, and protection against DNS and WebRTC leaks.
-The apps work with popular streaming services and are compatible with Windows, macOS, Android, iOS, and soon, Chrome.
+This VPN provider is also gearing up real fast, with over 570 servers spread across 17 countries in just a year of operation.
+Connections are fast, reliable, and safe with an IPv6 protocol and protection against DNS and WebRTC leaks.
+The apps are all compatible with Windows, macOS, Android, iOS, and soon, Chrome.

 “We are no-logs VPN: we do not collect your real IP address and we do not store any information that identifies what you browse, view, or do online via that VPN connection.
 The only information collected is basic analytics, to ensure great service to all our users.
 This also means that we do not have any data to share with law enforcement and government agencies who make requests for information about what you were doing through a VPN connection.”

-In order to test Atlas VPN’s speed and reliability, we used it over a course of several weeks not only for streaming and downloading but also for online gaming and normal browsing.
+To test Atlas VPN's speed and reliability, we used it over several weeks for online gaming and day-to-day browsing.
 Before connecting to a server, we usually have an average download speed of 49 Mbps and an upload speed of 7 Mbps.
 There was hardly any difference when we connected to a local server as our download speed remained stable, averaging at 41 Mbps and the upload speed hovered around 4 Mbps.
 Not surprisingly, the speeds dipped a little as soon as we switched to a server in the US (we were somewhere in Europe at the time of this review).
 From 49 Mbps base download speed, it dropped to around 37 Mbps while the upload speed decreased to 3 Mbps.
-Overall, our experience had been more than satisfactory.
-Streaming went well with hardly any lagging or buffering, regardless of the platform.
+Overall, our experience was more than satisfactory.
 Take note, however, that the speed tests were done on a Premium account.
-Platforms and Devices

 For context, let us first discuss the differences between the free and paid subscription.
 The free version basically gives you unlimited bandwidth, data encryption, and encapsulation, as well as limited access to only 3 locations: The USA, Japan, and Australia.
 On the other hand, here’s what you can get from a premium subscription: